 If you’re trying to reach business people like marketers, office workers or managers, this is especially handy. you need to set up your Buffer schedule to post updates just before or just after the hour.
 You do this to catch people who are checking social media just before or just after a meeting.
 An example would be ” Meeting is scheduled from 1-2 pm.
 Meeting lets out slightly early at 1:57 pm, and attendees check Twitter on the way back to their desk.
-Meeting goes a little long, and that dip into social media occurs at 2:03 pm ” You should also makes a note that scheduling Tweets around common lunch and dinner times (if you can–time zones can make this a bit difficult) is a good way to make sure more of your posts are seen.
+A lot of people now buy real Twitter followers so that they can take advantage of being able to now pre post your tweets.
+He went on to say that meetings goes a little long, and that dip into social media occurs at 2:03 pm ” You should also makes a note that scheduling Tweets around common lunch and dinner times (if you can–time zones can make this a bit difficult) is a good way to make sure more of your posts are seen.
 When look further into the science of timing.

 FOLLOW OR FAVORITE ALL PEOPLE RETWEETING YOUR ARTICLES TO GROW YOUR AUDIENCE

 Just by monitoring mentions of your username, you can find people who are interested in the posts you write, and then quickly follow them or favorite their Tweet.
 This is a good way to gather more followers who enjoy your content.
 You can also use a Twitter search to find people who aren’t mentioning you by name.
 Try searching for your website’s name or URL, your full name and any specific keywords or hashtags that you use.
 If you don’t have time to reply to all of the matching Tweets, a quick favorite can help you make contact with those users.
 Being able to get more Twitter followers with a number of tips that simply show gratitude are my favorite, since they’re completely non-intrusive and build on your previous efforts.
 We’ve written about more examples here.